schooldataservices/gcp_iota/README.md

 - Ensure that the SFTP server, Google Cloud Storage, and BigQuery environments are properly configured with the necessary permissions and access credentials.
 - Ensure that the service account associated with the connection has proper IAM credentials to interact with GCS and Big Query.

-### Potential Concerns and Improvements
+### Potential Concerns and Improvements with pre-processing

--PRE-PROCESSING
+- Potential with headers issues if file read in is not header=0
--Potential with headers issues
+- More complex pre-processing modules could be created to maintain the dtypes
--Create more complex pre-processing modules to maintain the dtypes -Potential data type issues, doing calculations on column data when they are coming across as strings.
+- Potential data type issues, doing calculations on column data when they are coming across as strings.